CQIL: Inference Latency Optimization with Concurrent Computation of Quasi-Independent Layers: Experiment

 \subsection{Comparison with Tensor Parallelism}

 Both tensor parallelism and our method utilize additional GPUs to reduce latency.
 Therefore, we assess the latency reduction ratio between these two approaches.
 Given that DeepSpeed inference framework involves optimizations beyond tensor parallelism, it is challenging to make a direct comparison of latency.
 Therefore, we first measure the latency of both methods using a single GPU under various batch sizes, then evaluate the relative latency reduction ratio with an increasing number of GPUs.
 The comparison is carried out on the LLaMA-13B model, which is sufficiently large for tensor parallelism to be applied across four GPUs.
+The maximum batch size of tensor parallelism is 64 due to the limit of available GPU memory.

-As shown in Figure \ref{fig:comparison_with_tp}, tensor parallelism fails to accelerate inference for small batch sizes.
+As shown in Figure \ref{fig:comparison_with_tp}, tensor parallelism does not significantly accelerate the inference for small batch sizes.
 In contrast, CQIL consistently offers latency reductions for LLaMA-13B, making it more amenable to the scenario of online inference.
 Moreover, tensor parallelism is complementary to our approach, allowing for the parallel computation of bottom layers, which are sensitive to input substitution.
 Integrating tensor parallelism with our approach may reduce the latency further.
-Due to time constraints, we leave the integration for future work.
+Due to time constraints, we leave the integration of tensor parallelism with CQIL for future work.